Switch Statements

 Not all

-statements can be rewritten asswitch
+if-else-ifstatements can be rewritten asswitchstatements -

-can only test equality, so in general, onlyif
+switchcan only test equality, so in general, onlyifstatements whose condition uses==can be converted toswitch -

 For example, imagine we have a program that determines how much of a fee to charge a rental car customer based on the number of miles the car was driven.
 A variable named